openstack/openstack-ansible/deploy-guide/source/index.rst

    If you want to do a quick proof of concept of OpenStack, read the :dev_docs:`All-In-One quickstart Guide <user/aio/quickstart.html>` instead of this document.
-This document is a walkthrough of a deploy using OpenStack-Ansible, with all its configurability.
+This document is a walkthrough of a deployment using OpenStack-Ansible, with all of its configurability.

 Contents: